Risk (2016 film): Reception

-Review aggregator Rotten Tomatoes collected 94 reviews with an average rating of 7/10 As of 18 July 2018, of which 82% were positive.
+Review aggregator Rotten Tomatoes collected 101 reviews with an average rating of 7/10 As of 18 July 2018, of which 82% were positive.
 The website's critical consensus states: "Risk poses knotty questions regarding documentary filmmaking ethics, but remains consistently compelling despite its flaws."
-Metacritic gave the film a score of 72 out of 100 based on 25 critics, indicating "generally favorable reviews".
+Metacritic gave the film a score of 72 out of 100 based on 27 critics, indicating "generally favorable reviews".

-Some reviewers highlighted Poitras' personal entanglement in the story, for her affair with Appelbaum.
+The New Republic wrote that "the scenes Poitras captures in RISK are remarkable".
+Some reviewers highlighted Poitras' complex relationship with WikiLeaks, Assange and Appelbaum.
+The Washington Post noted that WikiLeaks lawyer Melinda Taylor criticised the film based on a description without seeing it and that her comments "seem particularly off-base".

 The film drew only $145,000 in box office remittances, a sharp drop from the $3 million earned by Citizenfour, Poitras' documentary about Edward Snowden.